Researchers Have Discovered a New Cancer Treatment that Might be Better than Chemotherapy

 Doctors currently give this medicine to some patients who have no further cancer treatment alternatives available to them when chemotherapy fails.

-Scientists tell us that it’s impossible to offer an “exclusive” approach to immunotherapy because it’s still in the experimental phase.
+Scientists have been saying that it is impossible to offer an ” exclusive” approach to immunotherapy because of it still being in the beginning phases.

 Within 10 years, researchers expect all of the studies on immunotherapy to be complete.
 Then, the vaccines will be commercialized.